Vindexus/HeresyWorld/charactercreation.md

 ## Set Maximum HP
 Your maximum HP is equal to your class's base HP+Constitution score.
 Your Home World may affect your maximum HP.
 You start with your maximum HP.

-*Base 6 and 9 Constitution gives me a base HP of 15.*
+*Base 8 and Constitution of 12 gives me a base HP of 20.*

 ## Choose Alignment
 Your alignment is a few words that describes how your character acts in their service to the Inquisition.
 Choose the alignment you most want to play; you'll earn XP for playing to your alignment.

+*The Evil alignment for the Investigator says I gain XP when I hurt someone more than I need to.
+Don't let Carver's kind eyes deceive you, he has a dark side to him as well.
+I'll pick Evil.*

 ## Choose Gear
 Each class has choices to make for starting gear.
 Keep your load in mind—it limits how much you can easily carry.
 Make sure to total up your armor and note it on your character sheet.

+*The Warhammer deals more damage, but I want a weapon that crackles with blue lightning cause it sounds cooler.
+I'll pick the Shock Maul.
+I don't really feel like carrying a shield around, so I'll pick the Flak armor.*

 ## Introduce Your Character
 Now that you know who your character is, it's time to introduce them to everyone else.
 Wait until everyone's finished choosing their name.
 Then go around the table; when it's your turn, share your look, class and anything else pertinent about your character.
 You can share your alignment now or keep it a secret if you prefer.